TBone-R/P08_OC_Pur_Beurre_App/README.md

 This project uses a django framework.

-After installing the requirements using pip install -r requirements.txt or by author means, you can use the manage.py makemigration then the manage.py build_sample command before the runserver command to set up the website.
+After installing the requirements using pip install -r requirements.txt or by author means, you can use the manage.py migrate then the manage.py build_sample command before the runserver command to set up the website.

 If you wish to test the code you can do it using manage.py test followed by